 Cannabis and Libido: The Research

 Since marijuana has been illegal for the last century, there is a real lack of research into its effects.
 However, this is steadily beginning to change.
-Nowadays, more and more studies are emerging which sheds light on how this miraculous plant affects the body and mind.
+Nowadays, more and more studies are emerging that shed light on how this miraculous plant affects the body and mind.

 One hot topic of research is how cannabis affects libido.
 There are now several animal and human studies available on the subject.
 These were summarized in a 2019 review by Lynn et al. for Sexual Medicine Reviews.